What is psychotherapy?

 What is a marriage and family therapist?

-As a licensed marriage and family therapist, I am trained in providing psychotherapy services to individuals, couples and families for both youth and adults.
-When working with clients individually or as a couple or family unit, my focus is understanding the issue(s) presented from a relational, holistic perspective.
+As a licensed marriage and family therapist, I am trained in providing psychotherapy services to individuals, couples and families.
+When working with clients individually or as a couple or family unit, my focus is understanding the issue(s) presented from a relational perspective.
 I view individuals as embedded within a system of relationships: family, friends, community, societal, educational and career/organizational systems.
 I explore how all these systems interact and impact you, your choices and relationships.
 I am trained to treat a wide range of issues from individual psychological stressors such as depression or anxiety, in addition, to couple/relational issues and child/parent problems.
-Please view this video to better understand the process of marriage and family therapy.